CLJunge/Spawn.HDT/README.md

 - Include/exclude decks from search (Use filter option 'Unused Cards Only').
 You are also able to check the current deck list for each deck.

 #### Collection Info
-- Check progress and possible amounts of dust for each expansion (Adding stats for golden cards later).
+- Check progress and possible amounts of dust for each expansion (Regular and golden cards).

 ![Overlay](https://i.imgur.com/nwJvA25.png)